Chinmaykumarkar/speech-to-speech-with-gemini/README.md

 **Description:**

-This project demonstrates the creation of an interactive chatbot capable of speech-to-speech communication using the Gemini API.
-The chatbot leverages Gemini's advanced language capabilities to provide a natural and engaging conversational experience.
+This project demonstrates the creation of an interactive code capable of speech-to-speech communication using the Gemini API.
+The code leverages Gemini's advanced language capabilities to provide a natural and engaging conversational experience.

 **Prerequisites:**